 Shopping tip: Shortening the length of a shirt is generally easier than reducing the length of its sleeves, so make sure the shirt fits properly around your shoulders and body, first and foremost.
 If it does, then you can have the overall length and the sleeves adjusted.

-Do not wear your pants too high; you should wear them just above your hips.
-Also, avoid wearing low-rise pants (even if they are the trendier alternative), as they tend to make legs look shorter than they already are.
+Do not wear your pants too high!
+You should wear them just above your hips.
+Also, avoid wearing low-rise pants (even if they are the trendier alternative), because they tend to make legs look shorter than they already are.

-Furthermore, avoid any kind of puckering around the hips, from tucking in your shirts or having full pockets, as it will make you look wider and hence, shorter.
+Furthermore, avoid any kind of puckering around the hips, from tucking in your shirts or having full pockets, because it will make you look wider and hence, shorter.

 Your trousers should break on your shoes slightly more than average, to help make your legs look longer by covering your socks properly.

 It's also suggested to shun cuffs altogether.
 If you do decide to wear them, have your tailor hem them slightly narrower than normal (that is, 1¼ inches instead of the usual 1½ to 2 inches).
 Finally, keep in mind that pants with no pleats or a single pleat are more flattering than multiple pleats.

 Shopping tip: If you can't find any pants that fit properly, you can always have them custom-made or visit a specialty store near you.

 When it comes to accessories, shorter men should avoid bow ties.
 Instead, they should wear narrower ties; solid, and regimental and diagonal patterns work best.
 Also, choose the less intrusive four-in-hand knot over the bulkier Windsor variety.